Language Testing

 Language Testing is a quarterly peer-reviewed academic journal covering language testing and assessment.
-Its editors-in-chief are Luke Harding (Lancaster University) and Paula Winke (Michigan State University).
+Its editors-in-chief are Talia Isaacs (University College London) and Xun Yan (University of Illinois Urbana-Champaign).
 It was established in 1984 and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, its 2019 impact factor is 1.154, ranking it 65th out of 184 journals in the category "Linguistics".
+According to the Journal Citation Reports, its 2022 impact factor is 4.1, ranking it 11th out of 194 journals in the category "Linguistics".